awesto/django-shop/docs/tutorial/quickstart.rst

 Point a browser onto http://localhost:8000/admin/ and log in as ``admin`` with password ``secret``.

-This runs the demo for :ref:`simple-product`.
+This runs the demo for :ref:`tutorial/simple-product`.

 Internationalized Products